brian-sheldon/forth-block-code/README.md

 I then tested the Forth encoder, took a screenshot and tested the Python decoder.
 The data transfer appeared to be reliable.
 As there were a number of the blocks I wanted to transfer, I decided to look into automating this process.
 The following tools were used for the automation.

+Files used for decoding the scanned image.

+capture.py - scans the image, determines the location of the block code, outputs the x, y, w, h of the block code to be used by the automation script to save having to repeat this step for each additional image.
+It then decodes the individual characters, converts them to text and saves to a file.

+sample.output.txt - a sample of data from 4 scanned images

+capture.mod.py - used to convert the text output from capture.py to binary and save it

+crop.py - not required, but used to crop some of the images in this repository

 ## Automation

 As this demo system has no way to save the Forth code I created, I found a tool to simulate typing in the code for these words.
 The tool I used is "xdotool".
 I installed it in Raspberry Pi Os (Bookworm) using the following command.